As autumn comes to an end, the colder days and chilly nights start to set in.

 Being pregnant, you would be concerned with folate – well half an avocado contains 144 micrograms of folate which is 36% of the RDI for folate.

-Avocado is brilliant on toast, I use wheat free bread (there are so many alternatives) and dice up avocado and sprinkle with chia and sesame seeds – a delicious snack and very nutritious!
+Avocado is delicious with a couple of strips of bacon and two eggs for breakfast.
+Or, dice up avocado and sprinkle with chia and sesame seeds – a delicious snack and very nutritious!

 Wheatgrass contains a host of vitamins, minerals, amino acids and enzymes.
 From the Energise For Life website: